 One way to increase the profits of your company is to reduce supply chain costs.
 While you want to maintain high-quality products and services, there are certain areas that you can look to in order to cut back on e-commerce supply chain costs.
 These areas include but aren’t limited to: warehouse space, inventory stock, transportation modes, and order processing.
-If you’re looking for some supply chain cost saving ideas, consider these four useful tips:
+If you’re looking for some supply chain cost saving ideas, consider these thirteen useful tips:

 You likely own a number of products—maybe even the device you are reading this article on—that were manufactured in China.
 As markets become intertwined on a global scale, the way customer demands are being supplied is getting redefined.
 Raw materials, labor, and production can be obtained from a dynamic range of sources as businesses large and small look for the lowest costs.
 However, getting a product made cheaply across the ocean doesn’t help unless you have a way to get it to a customer ordering from, say, New York City.